plaudev/ParseStarterProjectFromScratch/README.md

 Patrick Lau @plaudev 2016-09-13

 Initiating project without relying on a starter project or 3rd party guides.
 For use with Rob Percival's iOS 9 Developer Course Lecture #170 Uber App.
+Instructions along with initial Xcode files you need before any Uber specific code is implemented are provided herein.
+You just need to insert & link to the required frameworks & libraries as detailed below.

 ## 1.1 Creating Parse Server on Heroku